You have the right to change your mind

 And you role model for others that it’s ok for them to honour themselves as well.

-And thatโs win-win for everyone.
+And in my opinion, that’s win-win for everyone.

 So remember, you ALWAYS have the right to change your mind.